sereenk/SAMPLE_CODE_SK/README.md

 # UMICH_SAMPLE CODES
 This repository contains assignments and sample codes from the classes taken at the University of Michigan, Ann arbor.

+NOTE: I have provided sample code to prevent plagiarism.
+Please email me(sereen.kallerackal@gmail.com) if you want the complete repo.

 The classes taken are:

 ## SI 506: Intro to Programming(Python)